 This reptile has small scales over most of its body that lend it a velvety texture.
 On its upper surfaces it is a grayish to pinkish to darker brown, occasionally with specks or stripes.
 The underside is pale yellow with brown specks.
 Some adults have pale red instead.
 There is a small stripe from the end of the nose through the eye area and back to the ear.
 At night, the overall color of the gecko becomes paler.

-Some geckos resemble this species in Costa Rica, but the house gecko can be distinguished by its foot characteristics.
+The house gecko can be distinguished by its foot characteristics.
 All its digits have non-retractable claws, divided pads, and lack toe webbing.
 This species also has multiple bands of relatively larger, pointed scales around the tail.
-One other gecko species in Costa Rica, Hemidactylus garnotii, is difficult to distinguísh from the house gecko without a microscope to compare their scales.
+One other gecko species, Hemidactylus garnotii, is difficult to distinguísh from the house gecko without a microscope to compare their scales.

 Biology and Natural History